1-volkswagen/Linux/README.md

 cd vcash-scripts
 ./build-linux.sh
 ```
-The script will auto launch vcashd at the end.
+At the end of the script an instance of the vcash daemon is launched in a screen session.
-Resume the screen session with:
+You can resume the screen session with the following command:
 ```
 screen -x vcashd
 ```